SHIVALING-KORALLI/-8-Bit-Carry-Lookahead-Adder/README.md

 ---

-# 🔋 Energy-Efficient 8-Bit Carry Look-Ahead Adder
+# 🔋 Low-Power 8-Bit Carry Look-Ahead Adder Using Hybrid AND–XOR Logic and Unified AOI21 Carry Computation

 ### Using Hybrid AND–XOR Logic and Unified AOI21-Based Carry Computation